bobalob/ahv-on-hyperv/README.md

 Script to patch the public ce-2020.09.16.iso to run in a Hyper-V guest VM

 Patch the iso using the patch.sh script.
 I used a Ubuntu 20.04 machine to patch the iso.
-The script has some pre-requesites to install.
+The script has some prerequisites to install.

     sudo apt install <STUFF HERE>